FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Computers and computer-assisted players are not allowed to play.
 Please do not get assistance from chess engines, databases, or from other players while playing.=The text users read when creating an account.
 Appears in the registration (new account) form (http://lichess.org/signup).

 You have %s seconds to make your first move!=Explains the rule for the pools feature.
 If you do not play in the first, say, 30 seconds, you automatically resign the game.
 Appears when playing a game in a pool, such as http://lichess.org/pool/3-0

+%s games in play=%s is the number of games.
+Appears below the title of "lichess.org" on the "Play" page (http://lichess.org).
+Could be translated as "%s games being played".